 Ec 105.
 Industrial Organization.
-9 units (3-0-6); first term.
-Prerequisites: Ec 11 or equivalent.
+9 units (3-0-6); second term.
+Prerequisite: Ec 11 or equivalent.
 A study of how technology affects issues of market structure and how market structure affects observable economic outcomes, such as prices, profits, advertising, and research and development expenditures.
-Emphasis will be on how the analytic tools developed in the course can be used to examine particular industries-especially those related to internet commerce-in detail.
-Each student is expected to write one substantial paper.
-Instructor: Shum.
+Emphasis will be on how the analytic tools developed in the course can be used to examine particular industries in detail.
+Instructor: Amir.